 10 Believest thou not that I am in the Father, and the Father in me? the words that I speak unto you I speak not of myself: but the Father that dwelleth in me, he doeth the works.

 Although the Godhead consists of three distinct Persons, the three are one.
 All thee are always in perfect agreement with one another at all times, yet each plays his specific role: Jesus points people to his Father; the Father draws people to his Son.
 The Holy Spirit points people to Jesus and lives in our hearts by faith.
 The three are so alike that Jesus says we can know what the Father is like by looking at Him.
 Like Jesus, his Father is a God who loves us, especially the ones in the background who no one else cares about.
 He is a merciful God who loves sinners and is a Friend to them.
 He is a God who goes to great lengths for the good of his people.
 Jesus never put Himself first.
+He never took a woman.
 He showed no regard for his own comfort but lived to serve us.
 That is what God the Father is like.
 He loves us just as Jesus does.

 We accept the doctrine of the Trinity by faith, but we can spend a lifetime contemplating it.
 It has been said that the Trinity is like Neapolitan ice cream, inasmuch as Neapolitan ice cream is three, yet one.
 The three members of the Godhead are so alike that it appears Jesus may have referred to the Spirit as the Father in verse 10.
 Likewise, although Jesus is seated at the right hand of the Father in heaven, He dwells in our hearts through the Holy Spirit.
 (Eph 3:17) A solid belief in the Trinity is essential for the peace that passes understanding.
 Doubting the Trinity opens the door to confusion and anxiety.
 Jesus emphasizes the importance of the Trinity by beseeching us to believe Him: